-- The country has documented mosquito resistance to four insecticide classes. - Suspected artemisinin partial resistance. - There is a need to strengthen cross border collaboration with neighbouring countries. - The country has significant resource gaps.
+- The country has documented mosquito resistance to four insecticide classes. - Suspected artemisinin partial resistance. - There is a need to strengthen cross border collaboration with neighbouring countries. - The country has significant resource gaps, including with the impact of the recent reductions in ODA